port-labs/ocean/docs/framework-guides/docs/develop-an-integration/integration-spec-and-default-resources.md

             myProp: .myPropField
 ```

-The `port-app-config.yml` file is part of the `.port/resources` directory, it is used to specify the default integration mapping that will be created when the integration is started for the first time.
+The `port-app-config.yml` file is part of the `.port/resources` directory, it is used to specify the default integration mapping that will be created when the integration is installed.

 :::tip
 Refer to the mapping feature documentation to learn more about Ocean's mapping functionality